metinalhan/TuyaSmartApp/README.md

 Contributions are welcome! 🎉

-1. Fork
+1. Fork the repository
-2. Create Feat_xxx branch
+2. Create a new branch (git checkout -b feature-branch)
-3. Commit
+3. Make your changes and commit them (git commit -m 'Add new feature')
+4. Push your changes to the branch (git push origin feature-branch)
-4. Create Pull Request
+5. Create Pull Request

 ## Contact